bitsandbytes-foundation/bitsandbytes/README.md

 adam = bnb.optim.Adam(model.parameters(), lr=0.001, betas=(0.9, 0.995),
                       optim_bits=32, percentile_clipping=5)
 ```

+Note that by default all parameter tensors with less than 4096 elements are kept at 32-bit even if you initialize those parameters with 8-bit optimizers.
+This is done since such small tensors do not save much memory and often contain highly variable parameters (biases) or parameters that require high precision (batch norm, layer norm).

 ### Change Bits and other Hyperparameters for Individual Parameters

-If you want to optimize some unstable parameters with 32-bit Adam and others with 8-bit Adam with can use the `GlobalOptimManager`.
-With this we can also configure specific parameters for sparse optimization such as embedding layers.
-To do that we need to two things: (1) register the parameter while they are still on the CPU, (2) override the config with the new desired hyperparameters (anytime, anywhere).
+If you want to optimize some unstable parameters with 32-bit Adam and others with 8-bit Adam, with can use the `GlobalOptimManager`.
+With this, we can also configure specific parameters for sparse optimization, such as embedding layers.
+To do that, we need two things: (1) register the parameter while they are still on the CPU, (2) override the config with the new desired hyperparameters (anytime, anywhere).

 ```python
 import torch